Day 1: Arrival and embarkation in Amsterdam; sailing to Spaarndam and cycle to Haarlem (9 miles/15 km)

 On the Spaarne you may see the oldest museum in the Netherlands: the Teylers Museum.
 It displays drawings by great artists such as Rembrandt, Michelangelo, and Raphael.
 The almshouses, where many old people live, are certainly also worth a visit.

-Back on board, after the bike ride, the programme for the next day and the rest of the week will be explained to you at dinner time.
+Back on board, after the bike ride, the program for the next day and the rest of the week will be explained to you at dinner time.

 Overnight in Spaarndam